-Coventry is a unique city, home to a rich history, ancient legends, pioneers of innovation and the arts and an eclectic mix of architecture, and you can discover more of this by coming on our two guided walks: Godiva’s Cathedral Quarter Walk, and the Jigsaw of History Tour.
+Coventry is a unique city, home to a rich history, ancient legends, pioneers of innovation and the arts and an eclectic mix of architecture, and you can discover more of this by coming on our guided walks.

 Godiva’s Cathedral Quarter Walk.

 This walk takes you around the historical epicentre of Coventry and you’ll find out about kings, queens cathedrals and castles.
-This walk is very light, is less than a mile in length and takes approximately 2 hours.
-To get tickets on Godiva’s Cathedral Quarter Walk via the City of Culture booking system (we’d really prefer it if you can do it this way) click here, or if tickets are no longer available on that site, book via Eventbrite here.
+This walk is very light, is less than a mile in length and takes approximately 2 hours and 10 minutes.

 - The legend of Godiva, her historical significance and why there may have been an agenda to whitewash her from history.

-- The loss of St Marys Cathedral in the dissolution of the Monasteries, how that changed Coventry forever and the other ways Henry VIII messed the city about.
+- The loss of St Marys Cathedral in the dissolution of the Monasteries and how that changed Coventry forever.

 - Moonlight Sonata, the Blitz of the 14th of November 1940 and what authorities really knew before the attack.